 Turn on power to Duet and SBC.

 If you have a screen attached when power is applied you will see the SBC boot up.
-Once bootup is complete the Chromiun browser will launch DuetWebControl in full screen. press F11 if you want to exit fullscreen.
+Once bootup is complete the Chromiun browser will launch DuetWebControl in full screen.
+Press F11 if you want to exit fullscreen.

 If you are connecting over the network then go to http://duet3.local/